roman-milk/roman-milk.github.io/sandis-mistake.md

  "No dice Sandi.
 If you want to talk to me those are my conditions.
 We do it my way or we don't do it at all."

  On Wednesday evening I was sitting at the kitchen table with my brother and Reverend Thomas when Sandi arrived.
 I pointed at a seat and told her to get on with it.
 She looked from me to Tom, to Dan Thomas and then back to me.
-Report_Story #2